|

 Silver Bengals

-newest color accepted by TICA (in 2004) as an
+accepted by TICA (in 2004) as an officially

-Silver Bengals can be either spotted or marbled.
+can be either spotted or marbled.
+A small degree

-especially along the spine, legs, muzzle and face.
+along the spine, legs, muzzle and face.
+Although

-Although the less tarnish there is, the better
+the less tarnish there is, the better the quality.

-the quality.
-Eye color may be gold, copper, green,
+Eye color may be gold, copper, green, bronze,

 |